Originate/create-originate-app/template/DEVELOPING/environment-variables.md

 ## Reading Environment Variables

 All of the environment variables that the app reads are declared in [backend/src/env.ts][env].
-We use [class-validator][] to specify whether each variable is required, to provide default values, and to specify any additional validation.
+We use decorators from the [class-validator][] package to specify whether each variable is required, to provide default values, and to specify any additional validation.
 For example,

 [env]: ../packages/backend/src/env.ts
 [class-validator]: https://github.com/typestack/class-validator#readme